 Just remember not to use these for interior cleaning.
 Shine Armor’s Interior Cleaner is a better bet, as it’s gentler (but still powerful!,) and much easier to wipe away.

-Shine Armor Fortify – The Best Substitute for Car Wash SoapOut of all the car soap alternatives we’ll talk about today, Shine Armor Fortify is the best solution, bar none, that’s why it’s at the very top of the list.
+Shine Armor Fortify – The Best Substitute for Car Wash SoapOut of all the car soap alternatives we’ll talk about today, Shine Armor Fortify quick coat is the best solution, bar none, that’s why it’s at the very top of the list.
 And we’re not just saying that because we made it!